• Skip to primary navigation

 These cookies are SO incredibly buttery and cinnamon-y!
 And the raisins – oh, the raisins – you don't even have to be a raisin fan to appreciate them!

-The secret is that before the raisins are added into the batter, they soak for about an hour in warm, melted butter with vanilla and cinnamon.
+The secret is that before the raisins are added into the batter, they soak for about an hour in warm, cinnamon-vanilla infused melted butter.

 They become soft, plump and rich with flavor.